Labor can and will become its own employer

 This bill was widely discussed, earning Stanford, the wealthiest man in the Senate, criticism as being “fully impregnated with socialistic ideas”, and spawning moves by some within the Farmers’Alliance and People’s Party to nominate Stanford as their candidate for President in the 1892 election (a move that Stanford declined).
 45

-Most significantly, it may have cost Leland Stanford his position as president of the Southern Pacific Railroad.
+Stanford paid a personal price for his efforts in the Senate: it cost him his position as president of the Southern Pacific Railroad.
 Stanford’s business partner Collis Huntington had been angry about Stanford’s political ambitions, and felt Stanford had neglected the railroad since being elected to the Senate.
 But according to the story emerging from the inner circle of the railroad associates (reported in the San Francisco Chronicle), it was Stanford’s land loan bill “that finally precipitated a declaration of war” which resulted in Stanford’s ouster.
 46